cysouw/diathesis/text/c10_participle.md

 b.
 Der jüdische Publizist Julius Rodenberg schien ihm als Namenspatron geeignet.^[~~DWDS~~: Berliner Zeitung, 24.06.1999.]
 :::

 These constructions are analysed by Lasch [-@lasch2016: 253ff.] as *Askription mit modaler Relation*.
 However, I propose to categorise these construction as a kind of evidential, following the proposal by Diewald & Smirnova [@diewald2010: 177-191].
 Diewald and Smirnova present an extensive discussion of the meaning of *scheinen* in various constructions, but, inexplicably, they did not include the construction with a participle.
 Still, their proposal that *scheinen* can express an inferential evidential also seems fitting for the participle construction.
 The German name ~~Perfektinferenz~~ is proposed here because of the perfectivity of the main verb.
-It stands in opposition to the *Imperfektinferenz* construction, which uses a *zu‑Infinitiv* (see [@sec:zuinfinitive-scheinen]).
+It stands in opposition to the *Imperfektinferenz* construction, which uses a *zu‑In­fi­ni­tiv* (see [@sec:zuinfinitive-scheinen]).

 #### Attested verbs {.unnumbered}